South Mission Beach: Attractions

-The Kennedy walking track is boardwalk that follows the coast just south of the town and is known for giving hikers a glimpse into the coastal rainforests within the region.
+The Kennedy walking track is a boardwalk that follows the coast just south of the town (starting at the Kennedy Esplanade boat ramp) and is known for giving hikers a glimpse into the coastal rainforests within the region.

-The Mija Memorial, commemorating the victims of the cyclone, was unveiled 100 years later, on 10 March 2018.
+The Mija Memorial, commemorating the victims of the cyclone at the Hull River Settlement, was unveiled 100 years later, on 10 March 2018.
+It is at the junction of South Mission Beach Road and the Kennedy Esplanade (17.93729°S 146.09427°E).